DiggityDooo/DorkSINT/README.md

 ## About

 DorkSINT is an open-source Python CLI that speeds up Google dorking by turning your search objective into structured, paste-ready queries.
-It supports both interactive prompts and non-interactive flags, includes reusable query templates, and runs natively in both PowerShell and CMD.
+It supports both interactive prompts and non-interactive flags, includes reusable query templates, and runs natively in both PowerShell, Command prompt, Fish, Bash, Etc.

 Built for legal, authorized security research and defensive reconnaissance workflows.